itzg/docker-minecraft-server/README.md

 - `AIRPLANE_BUILD=lastSuccessfulBuild` : set a specific Airplane build to use
 - `FORCE_REDOWNLOAD=false` : set to true to force the located server jar to be re-downloaded
 - `USE_FLARE_FLAGS=false` : set to true to add appropriate flags for the [Flare](https://blog.airplane.gg/flare) profiler

+### Running a Pufferfish server

+A [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) server, which is "a highly optimized Paper fork designed for large servers requiring both maximum performance, stability, and "enterprise" features."

+    -e TYPE=PUFFERFISH

+> NOTE: The `VERSION` variable is used to select a Pufferfish branch to download from.
+The available options are "LATEST" and "1.18"

+Extra variables:
+- `PUFFERFISH_BUILD=lastSuccessfulBuild` : set a specific Pufferfish build to use
+- `FORCE_REDOWNLOAD=false` : set to true to force the located server jar to be re-downloaded

 ### Running a Purpur server